-- 2. The surfaces are a mixture of stone and grass towpaths, stone lanes and field paths, many of which can be quite muddy in winter and after periods of rain.
-Some of the paths can also be overgrown in the summer so shorts are not recommended unless you are immune to nettles! - 3.
+- 1. The walk is relatively flat with just a few gentle inclines. - 2.
+The surfaces are a mixture of stone and grass towpaths, stone lanes and field paths, many of which can be quite muddy in winter and after periods of rain. - 3.
 There are several kissing gates on route but no stiles.
 Some of the fields you cross are likely to be holding cattle so take care with dogs. - 4.
 There is one short section of road walking along the edge of an A-road so beware of the traffic and take particular care with children.

-The Rowbarge enjoys a lovely position right on the canal with a large garden giving you chance to enjoy all the canal activity while you savour great ales and
+The Rowbarge enjoys a lovely position right on the canal with a large garden giving you chance to enjoy all the canal activity while you savour great ales and food.

 A 5.5 mile circular pub walk from the Rowbarge in Woolhampton.
 The walking route follows a long stretch of the Kennet and Avon Canal towpath along to Aldermaston Wharf with chance to enjoy plenty of wildlife and canal boats messing about on the water.
-The return leg loops south, crossing branches of the River Kennet and its reed beds. following quiet lanes and crossing grazing pastures.
+The return leg loops south, crossing branches of the River Kennet and its reed beds, following quiet lanes and crossing grazing pastures.